njoanc/Triangle/README.md

 ## Description

-My name is Jeanne d'Arc NYIRAMWIZA, I am student in Moringa School.
-This is the simple example of javascrip Triangle\
+My name is Jeanne d'Arc NYIRAMWIZA, I am a student in Moringa School.
+This is the simple example of javascrip Triangle

 ## BDD